SallySoul/step3/README.md

 In this way, I hope to make it easier for future readers to modify and share the message of this document.
-This is not a pixel-perfect match of the original, but my intent is for the language to exactly match exactly.
+This is not a pixel-perfect match of the original, but my intent is for the language to match exactly.

 ## `step3_sbft.tex` and `step3_sbft_v1.pdf`
 My home group is a free-thought group, we do not endorse any form of religion or atheism.